 UPYC is proud to host and share the stage with a number of singers and international choirs.
 Their most recent performances include the Waelrant Youth Choir from Belgium, the Kokopelli Youth Choir from Edmonton, Canada, and the Shallaway Youth Choir from St.Johns, Canada.

-This past December 2018, the choir embarked upon an international tour to Hungary, Slovenia, Austria, and competed in the International Festival of Advent and Christmas Music in Bratislava, Slovakia.
+December 2018, the choir embarked upon an international tour to Hungary, Slovenia, Austria, and competed in the International Festival of Advent and Christmas Music in Bratislava, Slovakia.
 They were crowned winners in all 3 their categories and Grand Prix Winner.

 In 2019 UPYC hosted a variety of concerts sharing the stage with more than 2000 singers from around Gauteng and neighboring Provinces.